evaafi/contracts/README.md

 *To verify that the code in the `./contracts` folder is the same as the audited version, compare the hashes of each file in this folder with the hashes listed in the Trail of Bits certificate.*

-*If you'd like to compare the hash of a specific file with the one in the audit report, check out current code in this repo.
+*If you'd like to compare the hash of a specific file with the one in the audit report, check out commit `393b4c386c80a7333eb26def323afc5e3c43b9d5` in this repo.
 Then, generate the hash for the file and compare it with the one in the audit certificate.*

 # Audit of v6 by Quantstamp